kasir-barati/you-say/.github/docs/microservices/README.md

        <tbody>
          <tr>
            <td>
+             Optimized for high-throughput
+             <small>(Throughput measures the volume of data that passes through a network in a given period.)</small>
-             Optimized for high-throughput and scalable processing of event data.
+             and scalable processing of event data.
 While they can provide near real-time processing, the speed can vary depending on factors like:
              <ul>
                <li>Network latency.</li>
                <li>Volume of events.</li>